 First, let’s get one thing straight—the term “poisonous snakes” is a misnomer, as poison and venom are different things.
 According to biologists, the term poisonous is applied when an organism releases toxins when they are eaten.
 The term venomous is applied when organisms bite or sting and inject their toxins through the bite.
 So, to say that the Black Mamba is one of the “most poisonous snakes in the world” would be incorrect.
 Instead, it’s one of the “most venomous snakes in the world”.

 The second misconception is that while snakes are venomous and not poisonous, not all are venomous snakes.

 Also read: 8 most venomous spiders in Australia

-Here Is A List Of 10 Of The Most Dangerous Snakes In The World And What Makes Them So
+10 Of The Most Dangerous And Deadliest Snakes In The World And What Makes Them So

-1. The Deadliest Snake In The World, The Saw-Scaled Viper (Echis Carinatus)
+1. Saw-Scaled Viper (Echis Carinatus) – The Deadliest Snake In The World

-Unlike most snakes, this Viper moves sideways (sidewinding locomotion).
+Unlike most snakes, the Saw-Scaled Viper moves sideways (sidewinding locomotion).
 They are nocturnal and feed on mammals, birds, other snakes, lizards, amphibians, scorpions and centipedes.
 They can be found in arid regions and dry savannahs north of the Equator across Africa, India, Sri Lanka, Pakistan, and the Middle East.

 Saw-Scaled Vipers are considered to be one of deadliest snakes of the world because they are often found in populated areas and a lack of readily accessible antivenom in rural areas adds to their lethality.
-So clearly, the potency of the venom has no bearing on the list of dangerous snakes in the world.
+So clearly, the potency of the venom has no bearing on the list of world’s deadliest snakes.

 Some fun facts about the saw-scaled viper: